-K-dramas are full of drama clichés like wrist grabbing, piggy back rides, back hugs, accidental trippings, good girl falling for the bad guy, rich boy falling for the poor girl, etc. It has everything young girls enjoy watching the most.
+K-dramas are full of drama clichés like wrist grabbing, piggyback rides, back hugs, accidental trippings, a good girl falling for the bad guy, a rich boy falling for the poor girl, etc. It has everything young girls enjoy watching the most.
 And on top of that, they have a gorgeous cast, breathtaking locations, amazing OST’s that will have you hooked completely.
 Korean entertainment is serious business and tough competition to beat.

 Taiwanese dramas may be low in production value as compared to Korean dramas but they are not low on entertainment.
 Their music is also reasonably good.
 However, what I don’t like about T-dramas is their length.
 Taiwanese dramas mostly have 20+ episodes and most episodes are 70 to 90 minutes long.
 With so many mind-blowing dramas out there to watch I find it a little difficult to commit to one drama for so long.

 A lot of Korean and Taiwanese dramas are based on Japanese mangas which means that there is something about Japanese stories that make it so appealing.
 I started watching Japanese dramas mainly because they were shorter compared to K and T-dramas.
 J-dramas are often 10-13 episodes long and are the ideal option when you have a day to yourself and nothing much to do.
 In fact, whenever I am ‘down’ or ill and unable to work I prefer watching a J-drama because I can finish it in a day.
-Also, J-dramas are deep and thought provoking that helps me divert my mind from any kind of physical discomfort I may be experiencing.
+Also, J-dramas are deep and thought-provoking that always helps me divert my mind.

 What I like the most about J-dramas is the realism in its stories.
 J-drama characters are mostly ordinary people dealing with normal situations in some abnormal ways.
 Some dramas do go overboard with creating highly unlikely situations but they still seem believable.
 They do not always follow fluffy romance formulas or even the Cinderella concept.
 They keep their characters simple yet interesting.
 Japanese dramas have a lot of depth in them, which is why I generally look forward to watching J-dramas.